On the Number of Interference Alignment Solutions for the K-User MIMO Channel with Constant Coefficients: Numerical experiments

 Now we move to multi-beam scenarios, for which the exact number of solutions is only know for a few scenarios.
 Table \ref{tab:num_solutions_2beam_approx} shows the results obtained for some instances of the $(M \times (2K-M+2),2)^K$ network.
 These results have been obtained using the integral formula in Theorem \ref{th:main2}, except the square cases ($M=N$), for which we used the expression in Theorem \ref{th:main3}.
-For instance, we can mention that the system $(5 \times 5, 2)^4$ has, with a high confidence level, about 3700 different solutions.
-As it can be observed, the estimate of the integral formula in Theorem \ref{th:main3} converges much faster than that of Theorem \ref{th:main2}, thus allowing us to get smaller relative errors.
+For instance, we can mention that the system $(5 \times 5, 2)^4$ has, with a high confidence level, about 3700 different solutions (this result has been independently confirmed in \cite{Bresler2013}).
+As numerical results show, the integral formula in Theorem \ref{th:main3} can be approximated much faster than that of Theorem \ref{th:main2}, thus allowing us to get smaller relative errors.
 For the sake of completeness, Table \ref{tab:num_solutions_square} shows the approximate number of solutions for some additional square symmetric multi-beam scenarios.
 For some of them the exact number of solutions was already known, as indicated in the table.
-For others (those indicated as N/A in the table) the exact number of solutions was unknown.
+For others (those indicated as N/A in the table) the exact number of solutions was unknown. \begin{DIFnomarkup}